Articles of Incorporation

 2 By bringing together representatives from academia, industry, research, regulatory and standard-setting bodies, the Association particularly aims to

-- Develop and validate common standards and methods for analysis of plants and their adulterants, and other analytical fields.
+- Develop and validate common standards and methods for the analysis of plants and their adulterants, and

 - Establish and maintain an “International HPTLC Atlas for Identification of Herbal Drugs (Atlas)” as a recognized reference tool for quality control.